 AIDS activists protest the New York State AIDS Advisory Council’s HIV Surveillance Work Group’s proposal to create a list of people who are HIV-positive.
 (1998)

-Target City Hall—ACT UP demands benefits and housing for People with AIDS.
+ACT UP demands benefits and housing for People with AIDS in the Target City Hall action.
 (1989)

 Visual AIDS presents its inaugural exhibition The First Ten at PS122.
 (1995)